epheo/shaddock/README.md

 	> tail -f /var/log/octopenstack/*.log

 ### Contributing
-I'm really interested by any advice, idea, help, or contribution.
+I'm really interested in any advice, idea, help, or contribution.

 ### License
 OctOpenStack is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0